9th8/up-to-date-real-world-haskell/14-using-parsec.md

 the first.
 Recall that `cellContent` uses `noneOf ",\n"`.
 So it will not consume the comma or end-of-line character from the input.
 If we see a comma after parsing a cell, it means that at least one more cell follows.
-Otherwise, we\'re done.
+Otherwise, we're done.
 So, our first choice in `remainingCells` is `char ','`.
 This parser simply matches the passed character in the input.
 If we found a comma, we want this function to return the remaining cells on the line.
-At this point, the \"remaining cells\" looks exactly like the start of the line, so we call `cells` recursively to parse them.
-If we didn\'t find a comma, we return the empty list, signifying no remaining cells on the line.
+At this point, the "remaining cells" looks exactly like the start of the line, so we call `cells` recursively to parse them.
+If we didn't find a comma, we return the empty list, signifying no remaining cells on the line.

 Finally, we must define what the end-of-line indicator is.
 We set it to